Tautological classes and symmetry in Khovanov-Rozansky homology: Markov moves

 The objects for a collection of pairs have to be stacked together horizontally, i.e. the total set of indices is identified with the disjoint union of the sets of indices, one set for each pair, the generators $K_{i,j}$ have to be relabeled accordingly and multiplied together.
 We denote the result by $K_{\bar n, \bar g}$.

 \begin{remark} Below we will frequently abuse notation, denoting $\Phi_{\mu(w)}^{*\infty} \beta^*(K_{\bar n, \bar g})$ simply by $K_{\bar n, \bar g}$. \end{remark}

-\begin{remark} Consider $n$ disks labeled by $1,\ldots, n$ and connect $i$-th and $j$-th disk by a twisted band for each $K_{ij}$ appearing in $K$.
+\begin{remark} Products of $K_{ij}$ have the following topological interpretation.
+Consider $n$ disks labeled by $1,\ldots, n$ and connect $i$-th and $j$-th disk by a twisted band for each $K_{ij}$ appearing in $K$.
 The result is an oriented surface $\Sigma$.
-The classification in Lemma \ref{lem: K standard} has a simple topological meaning: the cycles in $w$ correspond to the components of the boundary $\partial \Sigma$, equivalence classes for $\sim$ correspond to the connected components of $\Sigma$ and the number of $K_{i,j}^2$ in each equivalence class encodes the Euler characteristic of the corresponding component.
-Adding an extra $K_{ij}^2$ for $i$ and $j$ in the same equivalence class corresponds to adding a handle.
-A pair $(n,g)$ corresponds to a genus $g$ connected surface with $n$ punctures.
+The classification in Lemma \ref{lem: K standard} has a simple topological meaning: the cycles in $w$ correspond to the components of the boundary $\partial \Sigma$, equivalence classes for $\sim$ correspond to the connected components of $\Sigma$ and the number of $K_{i,j}^2$ in each equivalence class encodes the Euler characteristic of the corresponding component so that adding an extra $K_{ij}^2$ for $i$ and $j$ in the same equivalence class corresponds to adding a handle.
+The topological meaning of the invariant $(\bar n, \bar g)$ is that $\Sigma$ is the disjoint union of surfaces $\Sigma_{n_i,g_i}$, where $\Sigma_{n,g}$ stands for the connected surface of genus $g$ with $n$ boundary components.